 Shortly after the new program’s launch in early November, Aeroplan had quietly improved its change and cancellation policy for bookings made through 2020, and that date has now been updated to June 30, 2021.

-Throughout most of 2020, Aeroplan has offered a flexible cancellation policy with a rolling deadline, by which members could cancel their itineraries free of charge: first it was by April, then by June, then August, then October, and then finally December 2020.
+Throughout most of 2020, Aeroplan has offered a flexible cancellation policy with a rolling deadline, by which members could cancel their itineraries free of charge.

 As long as a member initiated the cancellation by this rolling deadline, they would not pay a cancellation fee.
-However, they might still pay a cancellation fee if they initiated the cancellation after this deadline (unless the deadline got extended, of course, which is what ended up happening several times).
+However, they might still pay a cancellation fee if they initiated the cancellation after this deadline.

-After the new program’s launch, the policy was simplified to eliminate this point of uncertainty.
+After the new program’s launch in November 2020, the policy was simplified to eliminate this point of uncertainty.
 The current policy can be found on the Air Canada website, and reads as follows: